samjarussi/huddle-frontendmentor/README-template.md

 ### Continued development

 It is still not automatic to build a website from scratch to me.
 I will build a second one right after this to keep learning it and ensure that some things will become intuitive and natural.
+I couldn't do the right hover on images, and I couldn't change the logo's colour in svg using CSS, so that's something I will have to learn.

 The next step will be to learn Bootstrap.